 As the office team numbers grew, the Auroa Road office became too small and the Sandford Bros Ltd head office moved to a renovated factory house near the (now Ravensdown) bulk store and Sandford depot on Skeet Road.
 Further growth of administration staff numbers has meant a recent move into a new purpose built building on the same site.
 Most of the administration work for all Sandford depots continues to be done from Auroa.

-Bert has retired from his role as Manager and tyre-changer, but continues to be a director with a keen interest in what is happening.
+Sadly Bert passed away in 2020.
 Phil now runs the company and his son Tom is running the workshop.
 Jessie, one of Bert’s granddaughters, takes care of Human Resources and Health and Safety.
 While Phil’s wife, Jen, daughters Ali and Sarah also help out part-time.
 Much of Sandford's success must be attributed to excellent staff; they have been prepared to step up as the company has grown.
 This is still a family business and they are all a big part of that family.

 Sandfords are very proud to call Auroa home base and have learnt over the years just how good this district and the people in it are.
 Thanks go out to many loyal clients – some of them are third and fourth generation.

 It is unusual today to find a firm which for over 90 years has remained under the control of its founder’s direct descendants.
 But there are many other families also in districts surrounding Auroa (and South Taranaki) who have been faithful to the same firm from generation to generation.
 Individuals too, who in spite of their differences in character or philosophy and the different jobs they do, have become parts to make a single whole; so the name Sandford has come to stand for something distinctive to all who come in contact with it.

 These people are the firm.